 Those expecting eternal youth will see Daniel Kruger’s spontaneous and voluptuous modelling frozen in these ceramic still lifes.** But allegorical expression is not just visual expression; it is an alternative expressive form above all.
 This can mean having Antiquity recreated in something other than an energetic Renaissance image.
 In one centrepiece one finds a football, around which stones are placed in a dish (see p.
 210).
 Alternatively, the stones are vaulted by the football’s sphere, like incidental cupolas of a principal cupola.
 Daniel Kruger’s early services are similarly centred and arranged.
 In seemingly endless variation, the same shape can be found in Daniel Kruger’s jewellery too.

 *I had ‘properly dubious’ (… wäre dieser Vergleich erst recht bedenklich).
 It all hinges on the repeated ‘dubious’

-** An inaccuracy on the copy editor’s part.
-I had the correct ‘Those expecting eternal youth will see rigidity in Daniel Kruger’s spontaneous and voluptuous modelling in these ceramic still lifes.’
+** I had ‘Those expecting eternal youth will see rigidity in Daniel Kruger’s spontaneous and voluptuous modelling in these ceramic still lifes.’
 (Wer eine ewige Jugend erwartet, wird das spontane und lustvolle Modellieren von Daniel Kruger in diesen Stillleben aus Keramik erstarrt finden.)